sentryguides/sentry/source/heroes/crystal_maiden.md

 you could also go straight into <%= item :ultimate_scepter %>.
 It buffs the damage and slow of your ultimate.
 These items however are very expensive for a support, in most games you will not be able to afford them.
-If your problem is that you are dying too quickly to the enemy carry's auto attacks, consider investing in <%= item :ghost_scepter %>.
+If your problem is that you are dying too quickly to the enemy carry's auto attacks, consider investing in <%= item :ghost %>.
 Combining this with the <%= item :glimmer_cape %> makes it very difficult to stop you without a stun.

 #### Alternatives